 While there are myriad ways of brewing good and bad coffee, there are some simple steps involved in brewing a perfect cup of coffee.
 The first few steps have already been taken care of; the coffee is properly grown, processed, roasted, packaged, stored and grinding.
 Now, the next crucial components are the water and coffee-to-water ratio.

 At Amrita Certified Pure® Coffee we prefer to use 100 percent spring water.
 When spring water is not available, we recommend filtered water.
 Never use demineralized water.
 Coffee needs the minerals found naturally in water for the proper balance of flavor.
 Over 90 percent of brewed coffee is water so it is crucial that the proper water is used.

 The ratio of coffee is simple, use 60 grams of coffee per liter of water.
 Okay, maybe it’s not so simple.
 First most homes do not have a gram scale; second most homes use tablespoons for coffee and cups for water.
-Breaking down the conversion, use 2 tablespoons (3/8 oz) of coffee for every 6 oz (3/4 cup) of water.
-We break down the conversion to 6 oz of water to accommodate the standard measure of a cup in most coffeemakers.
-In coffee lingo, a cup is not 8 ounces; a cup of coffee is only 6 ounces.
+Breaking down the conversion, use 2 tablespoons (3/8 oz) of coffee for every 12 oz (1 1/2 cups) of water.

 Brewing Coffee in an Auto Drip Coffeemaker

 A good coffee brewer will brew coffee at 195 degrees Fahrenheit to 205 degrees Fahrenheit .
 Choose a brewer that has a cone-shaped filter holder over a basket-shaped filter holder.
 A brewer with a thermal carafe is an excellent option as the coffee will left on a warmer will become bitter and burnt tasting.
 Brewers that have a built-in grinder require vigilant cleaning of the grind channels.